Integrability via geometry: dispersionless differential equations in three and four dimensions: Introduction and main results

-Finally, if a dispersionless pair $\hat\Pi'$ $\E$-equivalent to the standard Lax pair is a differential corollary of a strictly weaker equation $\E'$, then the above converse argument implies that the EW/SD property is also satisfied under this weaker equation. \end{proof} The above theorem is useful for at least two reasons.
+Theorem~\ref{t:main} is useful for at least two reasons.
 First, the geometric characterizations of integrability are algorithmic.
 In 4D, the anti-self-dual part of the Weyl tensor of $c_F$ on $M_u$ can be computed explicitly from finitely many derivatives of $u$, and so we can check whether it vanishes on solutions by imposing the equation and its prolongations formally---we do not have to be able to resolve the PDE or even to prove its solvability.
 In 3D, the situation is complicated slightly by the choice of Weyl connection.
-For the classes of (translation-invariant) equations considered in \cite{FK}, there is a universal formula for the Weyl connection, but this formula is not generally applicable (it is not contact-invariant).
+For the classes of translation-invariant equations considered in \cite{FK}, there is a universal formula for the Weyl connection, but this formula is not generally applicable (it is not contact-invariant).
 Nevertheless, except in degenerate situations, the choice is uniquely determined by finitely many derivatives of $c_F$, and so the EW condition may again be verified by formally imposing the PDE on a tensor depending on finitely many derivatives of $u$.
 This effective integrability criterion has many applications: for instance, it was applied in \cite{KM} to obtain infinitely many new integrable equations in 4D as deformations of integrable Monge-Amp\`ere equations of Hirota type.

-Secondly, the EW/SD property provides a canonical characteristic Lax pair, which, if the PDE on $u$ has order $\ell$, depends on at most $\ell+1$ ($\ell$ if the PDE is quasilinear) derivatives of $u$, and satisfies a ``normality'' condition off-shell which is useful in computations.
+Secondly, the EW/SD property provides a canonical characteristic Lax pair, which, if the PDE on $u$ has order $\ell$, depends on at most $\ell+1$ derivatives of $u$ ($\ell$ if the PDE is quasilinear), and satisfies a `normality' condition off shell which is useful in computations.
 None of these properties were assumed a priori.
-We conclude, in Section~\ref{S:A}, with some applications and potential generalizations, including a new derivation of the Manakov--Santini system~\cite{MS,D2,DFK} from Einstein--Weyl geometry using the existence of a totally geodesic null surface foliation.
+For example, the standard Lax pair~\cite{MS} for the Manakov--Santini system is not normal, and the normal Lax pair may be understood as a Lax pair for an equivalent PDE system presented in~\cite{DFK}, which we also discuss.